rankutah/blog/sites/rodmaxfielddds/content/patients/after-care.md

 - Avoid chewing on the temporary crown/bridge if possible until the permanent restoration is cemented.
 - Temporary crowns/bridges will usually not feel like your original teeth.
 This is normal for the contour, color and texture to be different.
 - If your temporary crown/bridge comes off, please call our office and bring the temporary crown with you so we can re-cement it.
 It is very important that your temporary crown/bridge stays on to avoid tooth movement.
-- If pain swelling, an uneven bite, or anything that you perceive to be abnormal occurs, contact our office immediately.
+- If pain, swelling, an uneven bite, or anything that you perceive to be abnormal occurs, contact our office immediately.

 ## Denture Delivery {#dentures}